 Some links in this post are affiliate link for your convenience, click here to read our full affiliate policy.

 The paint sprayer is called the Critter Paint Sprayer or Critter Paint Gun.
 I was SOLD and had to give it a try for that price.
-I found mine at Amazon, HERE, and bought it for less than $45 plus free shipping.
+I found mine at Amazon, HERE, and bought it for less than $50 plus free shipping.
 I love free shipping!!
-Something you NEED to make this paint sprayer work I have the Bostitch Air Compressor Combo Kit, can also be found at Lowes, and it has been working great with the paint sprayer).
+Something you NEED to make this paint sprayer work is an air compressor (I have the Bostitch Air Compressor Combo Kit, can also be found at Lowes, and it has been working great with the paint sprayer).

 Next, I used it on a kitchen table makeover I did for my sister.
 This time I used it to apply primer and paint.
 It again saved me lots of time on painting.